 Kalinovik was the next town.
-What can I say, it’s a place that breaths the history of the last war..
+What can I say, it’s a place that breathes the history of the last war.
 Like I said before, in Bosnia and Herzegovina it goes up and down.
 Everything.
-In nature I saw and felt harmony, because of those contrasts.
+In nature, I saw and felt harmony, because of those contrasts.
 Because of the ups&downs.
 One day you hike up all day long, the next you cross the mountain range and the day after that you descend to the next town.
 The mountains are untamed, you never know what to expect, but every single step and all climbing and searching is definitely worth to enjoy.

-Most of the times it turns out fine and it is fun to navigate through the landscape instead of following a line on your GPS all day long.
+Most of the time it turns out fine, and it is fun to navigate through the landscape instead of following a line on your GPS all day long.
 And sometimes you’ll get stuck.
 Or maybe you don’t, but I did.
-At the end of the Rakitnica canyon, I took a short cut.
-There was no path, no sign of the marks and I did not know if the trail on my GPS was the right way or not (previous experiences learned me not automatically trust the track)… I choose wrong.
+At the end of the Rakitnica canyon, I took a shortcut.
+There was no path, no sign of the marks and I did not know if the trail on my GPS was the right way or not (previous experiences learned me not automatically trust the track).
+I choose wrong.

-I promised myself that I wouldn’t hurry, that it wasn’t a race.
+I promised myself that I would take my time, no hurry, that it wasn’t a race.
 I did not HAVE to, but I COULD do anything.
 So I fully embraced the Balkans and all the beautifully, weird situations.
 I took my time and I said yes.
-Yes to the invitation of the eight crazy men to join them at their feast meal, yes to the persistent man who wanted to carry my bag, yes to the company of strangers who crossed my path and I said yes to the solitude that every now and then blurred all other emotions.
+Yes to the invitation of the eight crazy men to join them at their feast meal, yes to the persistent man who wanted to carry my bag, yes to the company of strangers who crossed my path and I said yes to the solitude that sometimes blurred all other emotions.

 By saying yes, embracing and letting go, I learned that time is the most precious thing for me.
 Time to look around, to breath, feel and experience.
 To think and to write.
 To connect.
 Time to walk it my way.